puscasp-mcmaster/DieSpy/app/src/main/java/com/diespy/app/managers/authentication/readme.md

 # Authentication Manager
 This module handles user authentication logic for the DieSpy app.
-It supports account creation, email verification, login, and password recovery
+It supports account creation, login, password resetting, and account deletion.

 ## Features
 - Authentication, and account management tools